 The tradition is to cook these Dominican Sweet Beans in large quantities, so we can share with family and neighbors.
 Like every traditional dish, this Easter dessert recipe will vary slightly depending on the region or the family recipe, but the general recipe is pretty universal.
 This family recipe makes 15 servings, but I will also give you some guidance on how to make smaller quantities.

-Habichuelas con Dulce Ingredients
+Ingredients for Habichuelas con Dulce

 We are going straight to the recipe of how to make the cream of sweet beans.
 But before we start, here are the ingredients you’ll need for this habichuelas con dulce recipe: